Two people were reported in critical condition Friday morning following an active shooter situation at Noblesville West Middle School.

 Police said they did not believe there were suspects at the time, although they did confirm that threats had been made to other middle schools in the area.
 Police said none of those threats had been validated.

-Vice President and former Indiana Governor Mike Pence released the following statement:
+Vice President Mike Pence tweeted the following statement:

 State Supt. of Public Instruction Jennifer McCormick issued the following statement about the shooting Friday morning: